How do I find my Amazon Sales Tax Nexus?

 U.S retailers are required to collect the sales from buyers where they hold a “sales tax nexus.”
 The following activities may establish a sales tax nexus:

-An “economic nexus” is when sellers are required to collect sales tax because they reach a threshold of either money from sales or number of transactions.
-These thresholds are typically $100,000 in sales or 200 transactions in a year.
+An “economic nexus” is when sellers are required to collect sales tax because they reach a threshold of either money from the sales or number of transactions.
+These thresholds are usually $100,000 in sales or 200 transactions in a year.

 The economic nexus is the newest kind of nexus for the United States.
 Around half of the states with a sales tax have their own economic nexus laws.
 More states have announced they will introduce laws or regulations about economic nexus too.

 The economic nexus only came into effect in June of 2018, following a Supreme Court ruling in the case of South Dakota vs Wayfair, which is why it’s a relatively new issue.

 How to Determine you Have a Sales Tax Nexus in a US State

 Here are the questions you can ask yourself to determine if you’ve got nexus with a state;